JumpLink/cms/public/sites/docs/Tutorial.md

 ```
 After that you can install AngularJS and AngularUI Router with bower `bower install angular angular-ui-router`.

-Create a `js/config/app.js` file with the following content
+Create a `[theme root]/assets/js/config/app.js` file with the following content

 ```javascript
 var tutorial = angular.module('jumplink.cms.tutorial', ['ui.router']);